ClementCollignon/MarketNeutral_CNN/README.md

 We can use a $P(\Delta x) = 1/2 \times (1 + \tanh(slope\times \Delta x))$ for this purpose, but what about the slope?
 If the slope is too steep, all projections will be either 0 or 1.
 If it's too gentle then all projections will be close to 0.5.

 We should compare our function with the cumulative distribution function of the relative daily variation between two stocks.
 Of course, it will vary depending on the pair of stocks chosen.
-A slope of 10 gives us a good compromise and let us the hope to find variations in the -0.1, 0.1 range.
+A slope of 10 gives us a good starting point and let us the hope to find variations in the -0.1, 0.1 range.
+We can vary that parameter around that later on.
 The figure below compares that function with the CDF of the relative daily variation on 4 pairs of stocks.

 <p align = "center">
 <img src="images/CDF.PNG" height=250>